 Yesterday, I spoke with a new mom who’s having a rough time.
-She’s at home with her 7 month old, breastfeeding, doing all the childcare, night parenting, and guilt-ridden for not feeling very happy.
-Naturally, she loves her son, grateful for the opportunity to be with him, but she feels trapped, lonely, and like every other mom is having more fun.
+She’s at home with her 7-month-old, breastfeeding, doing all the childcare and night parenting, and feeling guilt-ridden for not being very happy.
+Naturally, she loves her son, she’s grateful for the opportunity to be with him, but she feels trapped, lonely, and like every other mom is having more fun.
 Sometimes it’s so bad she gets into the shower at the end of the day and just cries.
-She’s crippled by sleep-deprivation, her husband works 12 hours a day, and doesn’t get how awful she feels.
+She’s crippled by sleep deprivation, her husband works 12 hours a day, and doesn’t get how awful she feels.
 He gets to go to work, which is by far the easier job.

 My response was a shock, like a bucket of ice water thrown at my face.
 “I don’t like it at all,” I said, with far too much honesty.

 His face fell.
 His jaw dropped.
 And I instantly knew I had made a terrible mistake.
 Moms aren’t allowed to feel this way, certainly not allowed to say it out loud.

 I began dog-paddling backward.
 “Of course, I love my kids, and I wouldn’t change a thing, but…Diapers?
 Mopping up vomit?
 Bleeding nipples and breast pumps?
 Being awakened repeatedly through the night and at 5-6 am daily for four consecutive years?”

 No, the truth is that I like nothing about the actual job, yet I love my kids more than anything else in the world.
 So, I do it anyway, even if I hate it sometimes.